maximedorlin/maximedorlin/README.md

-# Mike Codeur
+# Maxime Dorlin
-I'm Mike from France, living in Bali 🌴, FullStack developper and Mentor/Teacher, I do content on Development and Freelancing.
-I really enjoy learning languages and frameworks like JS and React.
+I'm Maxime from Cameroun, living in Bali 🌴, FullStack developper and Mentor/Teacher, I do content on Development.
+I really enjoy learning languages and frameworks like spring boot, django, next js and React js.

 <!--
 **maximedorlin/maximedorlin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.